The Chv\'atal-Gomory Procedure for Integer SDPs with Applications in Combinatorial Optimization: Extended computational results

 The computation times and the number of branching nodes for the class of `bma' instances from bioinformatics are given in Table~\ref{Tab:bma_times} and \ref{Tab:bma_nodes}, respectively.
 Table~\ref{Tab:map_times} and \ref{Tab:map_nodes} provide computation times and number of branching nodes for the `map' instances, respectively.
 The computation times and the number of branching nodes for the `ml' instances are presented in Table~\ref{Tab:ml_times} and \ref{Tab:ml_nodes}, respectively.

 Finally, we present a more elaborate overview of the reload instances.
 For each of the two classes and for different values of $n, p$ and $c$, 10 randomly generated instances are considered.
 In order to save space, we only present the results that are averaged over these 10 similar instances.
-Table~\ref{Tab:Reload_ext1} and \ref{Tab:Reload_ext2} present the computation times and number of branching nodes, respectively.
+Table~\ref{Tab:Reload_ext1} and \ref{Tab:Reload_ext2} present the computation times and number of branching nodes, respectively. {Table~\ref{Tab:Reload_ext3} shows the computation times on 72 additional reload instances on both reload classes with $n \in \{21, \ldots, 26\}$, $p \in \{0.5, 0.8\}$ and $c \in \{5,10,20\}$ in order to further investigate the difference between the settings SEC-simple and SEC.
+As indicated in Section~\ref{Section:ComputationResults}, the results in Table~\ref{Tab:Reload_ext3} are still not decisive on which of the two settings performs better.}

 \begin{landscape}